Elvira Cuevas: Career

 Cuevas lived and worked in Venezuela for 25 years.
 In 2001, she joined the faculty at UPR-RP where she is a professor in the department of biology.
 She is the director of the Center for Applied Tropical Ecology and Conservation at UPR-RP.
 In May 2004, Cuevas became an adjunct faculty member in the department of management and conservation of natural resources in the faculty of veterinary and zootechnology at the Universidad Autónoma de Yucatán.

 Research

 Cuevas researches ecosystem ecology, the processes and function of ecosystems, plant-soil interactions, nutrient cycling, and the carbon cycle.
 She also investigates the eco-hydrology of semi-arid systems and urban wetlands.
 Cuevas researches the ecophysiological responses of plants to climate change, climate variability, and heavy metal pollution in urban wetlands.
 She uses natural stable isotope technology to identify sources of water and carbon in the soil and evaluate plants' responses to water and nutrient availability.
+Cuevas measures rainfall, amount of moisture in soil and soil temperatures to research how plants interact with their environment.